skbarbee/LabelleBakery/README.md

 ```
 As a user, I want the ability to...
+- sign up, sign in, change password, and sign out
 - view and search for cakes by name and price
 - make, edit, and delete a cake order
 - customize a cake order